xigt/lgid/README.md

 ~$ git clone https://github.com/xigt/lgid.git
 ```

+If you wish to install a pre-trained model and ODIN language model files alongside
+the code, you can download the latest `code_and_data.zip` file from the
+[releases page](https://github.com/xigt/lgid/releases) and unzip that instead of
+cloning the git repository.
+You may also clone the git repository, then download the
+latest `data_only.zip` file from the releases page and unzip that in the cloned directory.

 After cloning this repository, run the `setup-env.sh` script to create a
 [virtual environment][virtualenv] and download the necessary
 dependencies into it: